nimblehq/business-loyalty-ios-sdk-poc/README.md

 ## Samples

 1. Navigate to the Example folder.
+2. Fill environment values in .env.example and rename it to .env
+3. Run `bundle install`
+4. Run `bundle exec arkana`
-2. Run  `pod install`.
+5. Run `bundle exec pod install`.
-3. Open Example.xcworkspace.
+6. Open Example.xcworkspace.
-4. Build and run the project.
+7. Build and run the project.

 ------------